 We tend to overestimate the effect of a technology in the short run and underestimate the effect in the long run.Roy Amara

-I wanted to collect and summarise all my thoughts on this topic in one post, the creatively and aptly named Future of Work: everything you need to know, but I think it was too long for a blog format, so it didn’t have much success.
+I wanted to collect and summarise all my thoughts on this topic in one post, the creatively and aptly named Future of Work: everything you need to know.

 Coaching & personal development

 I love coaching and helping people grow, so I like writing about it too.